-As of 2018, more than 1,617 national staff and 42 volunteers are represented in the coalition, and they in turn work with more than 10,134 direct beneficiaries each year.
+As of 2018, more than 1,400 staff and volunteers are represented in the coalition, and they in turn work with more than 10,134 indirect beneficiaries each year.
 Twice a year, our Bi-annual Member Meeting brings together coalition staff from around the country to network with one another and share government updates, new trafficking trends, and ideas.

 Trainings facilitated by our team members are open to all Chab Dai members and focuses on multiple issues – everything from Child Protection Policy, Advanced Counseling, and Project Cycle Management.

 Siobahn Miles Memorial Library and Resource Center